Jberczel/metaprogramming_ruby_2_notes/02_object_model.md

 ## Usinig Namespaces

-When defining classes with common names, there's possibility of those classes classing with classes from different libraries.
+When defining classes with common names, there's possibility of those classes clashing with classes from different libraries.

 For example, the original _Rake_ library defined classes _Task_ and _FileTask_.
-To prevent possible name classes, they wrapper theses classes in modules:
+To prevent possible name collisions, they wrapped theses classes in modules:

 ```ruby
 module Rake